I've spent most of my life playing golf.

 The Early Years

-In June of 1997 I met Patrick Nesbitt when I started working at Safeway in Spokane, WA.
+In June of 1997, I met Patrick Nesbitt when I began working at Safeway in Spokane, WA.
 We quickly realized that we had a lot in common and became very good friends.
 One of those commonalities was, of course, a love of golf.
-We both started playing golf around 12 years old and we were both recently out of high school so we were starting to play more regurlarly.
+So it was no surprise that we started to play together regularly.
 I recall that we first played together at Deer Park Golf Club.
-Pat was definitely better than me and I can remember how consistently he drove the ball in the fairway (always with a slight fade) and how well he chipped around the green.
+Pat was definitely better than me, and I can remember how consistently he drove the ball in the fairway (always with a slight fade) and how chipped around the green.
 These are aspects of his game that still shine to this day.
-At that time I would have guessed that we had each played about 15-20 different courses.
-Now I have played 269 courses and Pat has played 204.
+At that time, I would have guessed that we had each played about 15-20 different courses.
+Things have changed in that now I have played 269 courses and Pat has played 204.

-Pat soon introduced me to a couple of his other close friends and our golf outings usually included them as well.
-I can't remember for sure but I believe it was in 1998 that Pat and I decided to take a little golf trip up to Rossland, BC (in and area known as the Kootenay Rockies).
+Pat soon introduced me to a couple of his other close friends, and our golf outings usually included them as well.
+I can't remember for sure, but I believe it was in 1998 that Pat and I decided to take a little golf trip up to Rossland, BC (in an area known as the Kootenay Rockies).
 We were also joined by Pat's friend Jason Jess.
 I believe it was a 3-day trip and we played a few of the courses in the area such as Redstone Resort, Birchbank Golf Course, Granite Pointe Golf Club, and Castlegar Golf Club.
-It was a fun time and I think we repeated the trip the next year, this time with the addition of another friend Derek Fountain.
+It was a fun time and I think we repeated the trip the next year, this time with the addition of another friend, Derek Fountain.

 Our golf trips back in those days were very thrifty.
 We were looking to save money anyway possible and we usually booked a stay and play package through the main hotel in Rossland.
 Each day on the trip usually included 36 holes of golf.
 A staple of our trips that mostly continues to this day.
 Since we were so thrifty, we were always walking the courses back in those days.
 This is something that has completely flipped since the mid-2000s, as we always strive to use a cart on the course.